Lezeper/vesta-box-beta/README.md

 ## Some Demos
 ### Indoor Location Detection
 When we say "turn on the light", the system would able to detect your location and turn on the light which near to you.
-In the demo, I used to turn off all the light when I says "turn off the light" in my bedroom. http://imlewis.com/sha/001.mp4
+In the demo, I used to turn off all the light when I says "turn off the light" in my bedroom.
+This is the first portable version of VB. http://imlewis.com/sha/001.mp4
 ### Streaming as you go
 When the SAYG(steam as you go) mode turn on.
 You can continue doing your stuff when you leaving your desktop, it will automatically streaming to the screen which near to you.